schedulino/codebuild-slack-notifier/README.md

 ## Install

-A valid Slack oauth token needs to be stored as a secure string in the SSM parameter store as `/codebuild-slack-notifier/slack_token`.
+A valid Slack oauth token needs to be stored as a secure string in the SSM parameter store as `/codebuild-slack-notifier/slack_token` and also valid Slack channels needs to be stored as a string in the SSM parameter store as `/codebuild-slack-notifier/${projectName}_channels`.

+> NOTE: The slack oauth needs to have follow permission scopes: `channels:history`, `channels:read`, `chat:write:bot`

 Then run: